tjmahr/tjmahr.github.io/_posts/2017-10-11-ggplot2-how-to-do-nothing.md

 ## Do nothing with `geom_blank`

-Another way to go nothing is to add `geom_blank()`.
-In fact, this is what ggplot2 does when we print a ggplot2 object without any data.
+Another way to do nothing is to add `geom_blank()`.
+In fact, this is what ggplot2 does when we print a ggplot2 object without any geom layers.

 ```r